norikra/norikra.github.io/query.md

   * Schema-less events (called 'targets')
   * Complex events support: Container fields (hash, array)

-Norika's queries are designed to do simple `SELECT ...
+Norikra's queries are designed to do simple `SELECT ...
 FROM ...`, without any schemas.
 Many of complex features of EPL can be done with schema-less simple SELECT queries (ex: Merging streams are same with to use a target for many kind of events).

 Norikra's queries MUST be parsed and compiled as Esper EPL.
 Extended syntax is in EPL syntax.